-This Centre is widely accepted as one of the most well-preserved historic Latin American centers.
-Because of its cultural and historical significance, in 1978 it became the first center of its kind to become a UNESCO World Heritage site.
+This Centre is widely accepted as one of the most well-preserved historical Latin American centers.
+Because of its cultural and historical significance, in 1978, it became the first center of its kind to become a UNESCO World Heritage site.

 The area is filled with historic homes, government buildings, churches, squares, museums, monuments, and landmarks that contain ancient value and mystery.

 One example of the many attractions is El Panecillo.
 The 200-meter-high volcanic hill features a monument of the Virgin Mary.

 Perched on a beautiful pedestal, the 45-meter-tall statue can be seen from almost anywhere in the city.
 Due to the higher altitude of the city of Quito, be prepared to adjust to the change in elevation if you are not accustomed to being at 2,800 meters.

 In the historic center of Quito is the Basilica del Voto Nacional, the largest Roman-Catholic neo-gothic basilica in the Americas.
 It can be visited as part of a walking tour or on its own.